 Yes, you read it right.
-Among the five types of essay, the expository essay is more like a drama queen that will consume your time to hear/read its long rant.
-It is divided into five subcategories which are the interpretation essay, the definition essay, the cause and effect, the reflective essay and the critical analysis essay.
-It is considered a time-consuming composition because to write an article in this type; you must do extensive research, evaluate the supporting ideas, expound that idea and clarify its significance.
+Among the five types of essays, the expository essay is more like a drama queen that will consume your time to hear/read its long rant.
+It is divided into five subcategories: the interpretation essay, the definition essay, the cause and effect, the reflective essay, and the critical analysis essay.
+It is considered a time-consuming composition because to write an article in this type, you must do extensive research, evaluate the supporting ideas, expound that idea and clarify their significance.

 The flowery, sugar-coating DESCRIPTIVE ESSAY

 To write a descriptive essay, you must have an extensive vocabulary for adjectives and adverbs.
-Add to it your expertise in how to play on words to make your detailed description and detailed analysis of your topic convincing and relevant.
+Add to it your expertise in playing on words to make your detailed description and detailed analysis of your topic convincing and relevant.
 It requires mastery of using different types of figures of speech to make your essay useful.
-That is because a descriptive article ought to make your readers visualize about the topic you are discussing in your essay.
-If you are not confident in writing a descriptive piece, you must seek an essay help.
+That is because a descriptive article ought to make your readers visualize the topic you are discussing in your essay.
+If you are not confident in writing a descriptive piece, you must seek essay help.
 ASAP!

 The talkative NARRATIVE ESSAY

 Narrative essays are students’ favorite type of essay because it is the easiest.
-It’s like narrating how your pet dog ate your homework that’s why you don’t have anything to hand-in.
-Through narrative essays, it allows you to walk down the memory lane.
+It’s like narrating how your pet dog ate your homework, and that’s why you don’t have anything to hand in.
+Through narrative essays, it allows you to walk down memory lane.
 It’s all about expressing what a person has gone through and describe the exact action and feeling at that moment.
-What makes this essay top the charts in essay types is that you don’t need to research for external sources.
+What makes this essay top the charts in essay types is that you don’t need to research external sources.
 Your stock knowledge is enough to write an essay.

 The judgmental COMPARE AND CONTRAST ESSAY

-What makes this type of essay a judgmental one is that it requires you to compare and contrast the topic you are going to discuss.
-Whether it’s about a place, the people, an event, a practice — name anything that requires the pros and cons and this type of essay is the one you should use.
-However, among the five categories, this is considered a neutral composition because it does not side to anything.
-It will propose ideas on both sides and it’s up to the readers which sides they will take based on the information and arguments presented.
+What makes this type of essay a judgmental one is that it requires you to compare and contrast the topic you will discuss.
+Whether it’s about a place, the people, an event, a practice — name anything that requires the pros and cons, and this type of essay is the one you should use.
+However, this is considered a neutral composition among the five categories because it does not side to anything.
+It will propose ideas on both sides, and it’s up to the readers which sides they will take based on the information and arguments presented.